Working with Multiple Projects

 idf.saveScope

-of desired project opened in Visual Studio Code.Configure the extension as described in Install ESP-IDF and Tools documentation.
+file of the desired project in Visual Studio Code.Configure the extension as described in Install ESP-IDF and Tools.

-Make sure to delete any previous build directory since a different ESP-IDF version would not work if there is any cache of previous build.
+Delete any previous build directory, as an different ESP-IDF version will not work if there is any cache of previous build.

-Repeat from 1) on any project you would like to use a different version from the global user settings.
+Repeat from step 1 for any project where you want to use an ESP-IDF version different from the global user settings.

-As shown in the ESP-IDF CMake Multiple Configuration example you can use multiple build directories and multiple sdkconfig defaults files to produce different production output.
+As shown in the ESP-IDF CMake Multiple Build Configurations Example, you can use multiple build directories and multiple sdkconfig defaults files to produce different production outputs.

 (idf.buildPathWin

-fo Windows) configuration setting and the list of sdkconfig default files with idf.sdkconfigDefaults
+for Windows) configuration setting, and define the list of sdkconfig defaults files with idf.sdkconfigDefaults

-configuration.
-The value of these settings will be using by the extension build command.
+.
+These settings will be used by the extension build command.

 sdkconfig.prod_common